d19mc/cyber-student-blog/content/posts/tor-01.md

 I think that this is best explained by viewing the process from the perspective of the TOR Browser.
 Here are the tasks that the TOR Browser executes when it's launched:

-1. Get the IPs of 3 nodes
+1. IP Collection
 2. Key Exchanges
-3. Make a request

-# IP Collection
+## IP Collection

-When the TOR Browser was launched, it collected the IP addresses of three servers from the TOR network.
-These servers are loosely called TOR nodes and are stored on TOR's servers on a server called the TOR directory.
-When the TOR browser started up, it requested the TOR directory for three IP addresses in the TOR network and the TOR directory returned as requested.
+When the TOR Browser was launched, it collected the IP addresses of three TOR servers from a public server called the TOR directory.
+These three servers are generally referred to as TOR relays or TOR nodes and comprise a guard relay, a middle relay, and an exit relay.
+After the Key Exchanges in the next section, these three relays will form the TOR circuit that'll keep John anonymous as he surfs the web.

+## Key Exchanges

+John now has the three IP addresses